mui/mui-x/docs/data/data-grid/export/export.md

 {{"demo": "CustomExport.js", "bg": "inline", "defaultCodeOpen": false}}

+> ⚠️ Due to the fact that the Print export relies on the usage of an `iframe` to prepare and only alow for the data grid to be printed and not the entire page there is a limitation around the usage of `X-Frame-Options`.
+>
+> In order for the Print export to work as expected set `X-Frame-Options: SAMEORIGIN`

 ## 🚧 Excel export [<span class="plan-premium"></span>](https://mui.com/store/items/material-ui-pro/)

 > ⚠️ This feature isn't implemented yet.
 It's coming.